 Well, becoming a big star did turn out to be a breeze for Geena.
 "Tootsie" got her all sorts of follow-up roles, and she became a leading lady.
-However, she did not give up modelling, at least right away.
-Even when her signature role, "Thelma and Louise," was in production in 1992, she was modelling for Versace in Paris.
-Other important roles came along, such as her appearance as a baseball player in "A League of Their Own."
+However, she did not give up modeling, at least right away.
+Even when her signature role, "Thelma and Louise," was in production in 1992, she was modeling for Versace in Paris.
+Other important leading roles soon came along after "Thelma & Louise" became a cultural touchstone, such as her appearance as a baseball player in "A League of Their Own."

-It all goes to show that dreams do come true.
+Geena Davis' journey goes to show that dreams do come true.

-"My big break was getting cast in Tootsie as my very first acting job and as a result of my very first audition," Davis says.
-"That's a ridiculous, ridiculous break to get.
+"My big break was getting cast in Tootsie as my very first acting job and as a result of my very first audition.
+That's a ridiculous, ridiculous break to get.
 But that is exactly what happened."